 Support measures facilitating Access

-In order to facilitate Access, Research Infrastructures are encouraged to offer support measures to Users such as guidance through User manuals, provision of User support, provision of accommodation, and guidance with immigration procedures.
+In order to facilitate Access, Research Infrastructures are encouraged to offer support measures to Users such as guidance through User manuals, provision of User support, User training including on digital aspects and data management, provision of accommodation, and guidance with immigration procedures.

+Where appropriate, Research Infrastructures are encouraged to adapt Access processes and interactions to new and specific Users such as Users from industry including SMEs, or from public services.
+When appropriate, Research Infrastructures are encouraged to liaise with other Research Infrastructures to facilitate cross-use of several Research Infrastructures in the context of complex or multidisciplinary R&I activities.

 Education and training

 Research Infrastructures are encouraged to offer education and training in the areas of their activities and to collaborate with other institutions and organisations that benefit from using the Research Infrastructure for their education and training purposes.

+Industry, SMEs and public services

+When appropriate, Research Infrastructures are encouraged to reach out to new Users from industry, SMEs or public services and extend and customise their Access offer and services to maximise their impact.

 Regulatory framework

 Access to any given Research Infrastructure should be regulated by a framework that can range from generic terms and conditions for use accepted by the User, through a dedicated contract up to the provisions of international agreements and treaties.
-The regulatory framework should cover, at the least, Access, intellectual property rights, data protection, confidentiality, liability and possible fees.
+The regulatory framework should cover, at the least, Access, acknowledgement, co-authorship, intellectual property rights, data protection, confidentiality, liability and possible fees.

 Transparency